 Both of these backcountry camping areas have pit toilets and bear caches where you can safely store your food and scented toiletries.
 Other than toilet paper, you will need to pack out everything that you pack in.

-If you wish to camp at either of these campgrounds you will need to purchase a backcountry permit through Discover camping.
-Go to the backcountry permits section, (not the backcountry reservations section) to make your booking.
+If you wish to camp at either of these campgrounds you will need to purchase a backcountry permit here.
+Go to the backcountry registration section, (not the backcountry reservations section) to make your booking.
 Currently, backcountry permits cost $10 per person.
 You can learn more about backcountry camping here through the BC Parks website.

 If you continue further along the trail, all the way past Little Jim Lake, then you enter a zone where you can camp anywhere, although you will still need a backcountry permit.
 If you do camp in this zone, make sure to follow leave no trace guidelines and try and camp in an area that has already been cleared and won’t be damaged when you set up your tent.

 You can view this map to help you see the two camping zones in the area.
 If you want to camp around Bedwell Lake you must camp in a designated spot whereas past Little Jim Lake you can choose any place to set up camp.
 Read our guide on the best tents for backcountry camping to help you choose the best tent for trips like this.

 To make the return journey you will follow the same route back to the trailhead.
 The return journey is much easier as it is almost all downhill, except the short climb from Bedwell Lake back to Baby Bedwell.
 With a stop for lunch and possibly a swim, expect this hike to take around 5 hours in total.
 Plan for longer if you would like to spend an extended period of time relaxing by the lake and swimming on a sunny day during summer.